LONGBOW GOLF CLUB (480) 807-5400

 to the left center of the ample fairway.
 The beautiful white sand bunker left of the green complex will keep some slightly mis-hit approaches from landing in the water hazard that

 rests immediately to the left.
 Number 16 is a pretty par three with a carry over desert - plenty of bail out room to the right on this one.
 A lay up to the 80 yard area in the left center of

 the fairway will result in a great scoring opportunity on the short par four 17th.
 Shots played right of center will find encounter an approach that is partially blind.
 The tee shot on 18

 should be aimed just right of the 150 yard stake - which throughout the course indicates advantageous landing areas.
-This hole plays long from all but the foreward tees, with par
+This hole plays long from all but the forward tees, with par

 being a very acceptable score.

-Golfers will encounter a fair but challenging layout, with good conditioning and outstanding facilities and service.
-Great off season and shoulder
+Golfers will encounter a fair but challenging layout, with good conditioning and outstanding facilities and service provided by Troon Golf.
+Great off season and shoulder season

 rates are also available.
 For more information and for a link to the Longbow website, visit our detailed listing page on our Arizona golf course listing section by clicking here.